 3. Ute Council Tree, Delta

-When is a tree not just a tree?
-When it’s a 200-year-old cottonwood where Chief Ouray, his wife Chipeta and Ouray’s braves met with white settlers to smoke the pipe of peace and settle their differences.
+Once a 200-plus-year-old cottonwood where it's been claimed that Chief Ouray, his wife Chipeta and Ouray’s braves met with white settlers to smoke the pipe of peace and settle their differences, what remains of the Ute Council Tree is a 23-foot stump.
 Chipeta was said to have been the only American Indian woman ever permitted to sit in council meetings.
-The tree was designated a Colorado Landmark and is marked by a plaque provided by the local chapter of the Daughters of the American Revolution.
+The site, still considered a cultural landmark, is accompanied by a sign placed by the Delta County Historical Society.

 4. Canyons of the Ancients National Monument, Dolores